- Testing For Varroa Mites

 Testing For Varroa Mites

+Testing for varroa mites can be labor intense and is often not practiced by many new beekeepers.
+This leads to many colonies perishing during the winter.
 There are many methods available to test for mites.
 There is the alcohol roll, the sticky board test and the powdered sugar test.
 You may find that you prefer one of these over the others.
 Keep in mind that opinions differ on what is the economical threshold for when you should treat.
 Again, you'll have to establish your own levels and threshold in what is comfortable for you.

 Of these methods that works well is the powdered sugar test.
 It is fast, easy and gives a fair evaluate.
 The alcohol method is more accurate, but I find that most beekeepers shy away from killing hundreds of bees to test for mites.
 The powdered sugar test doesn't kill bees.